furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

   ▸ realworld-backend
 ```

 Components are the main building blocks in Polylith.
-Bases are another kind of building blocks where the difference from components are that they expose a public API to the outside world.
+Bases are another kind of building blocks where the difference from components is that they expose a public API to the outside world.
 Both bases and components are encapsulated blocks of code that can be assembled together into services, libraries or tools.
 Components communicate to each other through their 'interfaces'.
-A base in each project glue components together via their 'interfaces' and expose the business logic via a public API, in this project's case, a REST api.
+The base in each project, glue components together via their 'interfaces' and expose the business logic via a public API, in this project's case, a REST API.

-There is only one base and one project in this workspace to make it simple.
+There is only one base and one project in this workspace to keep it simple.
 The project named 'realworld-backend' bundles the base, components and libraries together.
 The development project makes it delightful to develop from one single place.
-You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily with using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).
+You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).

-Polylith tool also helps to run tests incrementally.
-If you run `` poly test `` command on the root directory, it will detect changes made since the last stable point and only run tests for the recent changes.
+The Polylith tool also helps you run the tests incrementally.
+If you run the `` poly test `` command from the root directory, it will detect changes made since the last stable point in time, and only run tests for the recent changes.
 [Check out Polylith tool](https://github.com/polyfy/polylith#testing) for further information about incremental testing or simply write `` poly help `` to see available commands.

 ##### Project
-Projects in Polylith architecture are configurations for deployable artifacts.
+Projects in the Polylith architecture are configurations for deployable artifacts.
 There is only one project in this workspace, which is called `` realworld-backend ``.
 Projects are a way to define a base, a set of components and libraries to deliver within a bundle.
 Since we only need to deliver one bundle for realworld backend, we have only one project.

 If you look at the directory `` projects/realworld-backend ``, you will see a standard ``deps.edn`` file.
-The magic here is, the `` deps.edn `` file of the project refers to the sources, resources and tests of actual components and bases.
+The magic here is the project's `` deps.edn `` file which refers to the sources, resources and tests of actual components and bases.
 A project only has it's `` deps.edn `` file to define project specific configuration and external dependencies.
 All the code and resources in a project come from the components and the base, which creates the project.

 ##### Base
-Bases in Polylith architecture are the building blocks that exposes a public API to the outside world and `` rest-api `` is the only base in our workspace.
+Bases in Polylith architecture are the building blocks that expose a public API to the outside world and `` rest-api `` is the only base in our workspace.
 As hinted in its name, it exposes its functionality via a RESTful API.
 In order to achieve this, it uses Ring and [Compojure](https://github.com/weavejester/compojure).
-There are 4 namespaces under the `` src `` directory of `` bases/rest-api ``:
+There are four namespaces under the `` src `` directory of `` bases/rest-api ``:
 - `` api.clj ``
 - `` handler.clj ``
 - `` main.clj ``